Saturday, 19 December 2020

 • Hometown.
 In Luke, the family lives at Nazareth in Galilee, and their trip to Bethlehem in Judaea is a there-and-back affair.
 In Matthew they live in Bethlehem, and only move to Galilee to evade Archelaus’ clutches.

 • What happens after the birth.
 In Matthew, after the birth, the family flees to Egypt to escape the anger of the king in Jerusalem.
-In Luke, the family goes straight home to Galilee, popping in to Jerusalem on their way.
+In Luke, the family goes to Jerusalem on their way home to Galilee.

 • The visit to Jerusalem.
 When the family presents their baby at the temple in Luke, the idea is clearly that they’re visiting Jerusalem on their way home.
 In Matthew’s timeline, this means the family is making a leisurely visit to Jerusalem under the nose of Herod the Great, exactly the place that the angel tells Joseph to run away from.
 The only way to harmonise these would be to have the family go to the temple in Jerusalem, then go back to Bethlehem for no reason, and only then get visited by the magi and flee to Egypt.